scm-lopez/PLAMS/doc/source/interfaces/crs.rst

 Each item within this list is expanded into its own ``compound`` block once :meth:`CRSJob.run` creates the actual input file.

-Example |Settings| with two compounds:
+Example |Settings| with three compounds:

 .. code:: python